alphagov/govuk-prototype-kit/docs/documentation/install/install-the-kit.md

 ### Windows users

-You can use Git for Windows instead of Terminal.
-The commands are all the same as Terminal.
+You can use git bash on Windows instead of terminal.
+The commands are the same as terminal.
 [Get Git for Windows](https://git-scm.com/download/win)

 ### Navigating to your prototype folder